-Most fruit is not considered an acceptable food on the keto diet.
-Fruit is too high in carbohydrates and fructose/sugar, which spikes blood sugar and insulin.
+Most fruit should be eaten in moderation on a ketogenic diet.
+Fruit is not considered an acceptable food on the keto diet because it is too high in carbohydrates and fructose/sugar, which spikes blood sugar and insulin.

 The “no fruit on keto” rule exception is berries, which are acceptable in small quantities.
 Here is the net carbohydrate count of berries per cup:

 - Blueberries 12

 If you thought that fruits were the perfect health food read on.

 First of all, let me clarify, this is not an anti-fruit rant.
 Fruits do exactly what they were intended to do.
 They have historically been used to fatten up man and animals before winter.

 Fruits were intended to be eaten only seasonally when they became ripe in the fall.
 Bears eat a lot of berries to increase their fat stores before hibernation.